Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 In this article, we introduce "What's Cooking," a Chrome extension that helps you make recipes using AI.
 Just by clicking, you can see what recipes you can make with the stuff you have in your shopping basket.

-We use fancy AI to figure out what recipes you might like based on what's in your shopping basket and some preferences like diet and duration of the recipe.
+We use fancy AI to figure out what recipes you might like based on your preferences and basket.
 In addition to just finding recipes, our AI actually creates new ones!

 We'll talk about how we built the extension, using stuff like Next.js for the part you see, Spring Boot for the behind-the-scenes stuff, and Amazon's cloud services to make sure everything runs smoothly.
 Plus, we'll explain how we set up everything step by step.